mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

 ```

 In the "handlers" folder we'll create "main.yml" and create a handler that tells the system to reload the timezone if a change is made.
-On Debian this is done by telling dpkg to reconfigure the "tzdata" package.
+On Debian, this is done by telling dpkg to reconfigure the "tzdata" package.

 ```yaml
 ---